nikoi008/Legally-distinct-platformer-maker/README.md

 | Flowers | Flower deco | 15 |
 | Key | Used to unlock doors | 16 |

+# Optimisation
+For the flavourtown optimisation sidequest, I:
+    Optimised the drawing engine to do 86% fewer draw calls Used the inline keyword for functions that get called often Used bit shifting for faster multiplication/division
+    Added the -02 compiler flag for reduced binary

 # Editor controls

 | Control | Action|